david-luna/chainable/README.md

 ## Requirements

 - This util is only supported in browsers which has the Proxy API.
-- This util does not work with properties of type `any` but is expected to suppot them in future releases.
+- This util does not work with properties of type `any` but is expected to support them in future releases.
 - This util makes use of TS generics and builtin types like `Parameters<T>` so Ts version 3.1.6+ is recommended.

 ## Usage